AndyObtiva/glimmer/README.markdown

 Same as Windows

+## Feature Suggestions

+These features have been suggested.
+You might see them in a future version of Glimmer.
+You are welcome to contribute more feature suggestions.

+- Nested binding via attribute expressions (e.g. `bind(person, "address.city")`)
+- bind_collection: an iterator that enables spawning widgets based on a collection (e.g. spawn 2 `AddressWidget`s if `user.addresses` bind collection contains 2 addresses)

 ## Contributing to Glimmer

 Please follow these instructions if you would like to help us develop Glimmer: